 Dune sunflower

-Pictured above: Dune sunflower (Helianthus debilis) by Stacey Matrazzo.
+Pictured above: Dune sunflower (Helianthus debilis) in a coastal garden setting by Emily Bell.
 Click on terms for botanical definitions.
 View post as a PDF.

-Dune (or beach) sunflower (Helianthus debilis) occurs naturally along the coast but adapts well for inland use.
-It typically blooms in summer, but may flower year-round in South Florida.
-Its bright flowers attract a variety of pollinators, including butterflies, moths and bees.
-Its dense growth pattern provides cover for many small animals, while its seeds are eaten by birds.
+Dune sunflower occurs naturally along the coast but adapts well for inland use.
+Its bright flowers attract a variety of pollinators, including butterflies, moths, and bees.
+Its dense growth pattern provides cover for many small animals, while birds enjoy its seeds.

-Yellow daisy-like flowers consist of brownish-red disk florets surrounded by bright yellow ray florets.
-Leaves are deltoid-shaped, with rough surfaces and toothed margins; they are alternately arranged.
+Blooms consist of brownish-red disk florets surrounded by yellow ray florets.
+Leaves are deltoid-shaped with rough surfaces and toothed margins.
+They are alternately arranged.

 Family: Asteraceae (Aster, daisy or composite famiily)